Joan, Countess of Flanders: Return of Baldwin

-According to the Chroniques de Hainaut, the governor of Flanders and Hainaut Arnulf of Gavre would have recognized his uncle Josse Materne, who was now a Franciscan friar at Valenciennes.
-In his questioning to him, he would have learned that Baldwin IX and his companions were able to escape from the Bulgarians after twenty years of captivity.
+According to the Chroniques de Hainaut, the governor of Flanders and Hainaut Arnulf of Gavre learned from his uncle Josse Materne, who was now a Franciscan friar at Valenciennes, that Baldwin IX and his companions were able to escape from the Bulgarians after twenty years of captivity.
 The Chronique rimée of Philippe Mouskes reported at the same time that a mysterious stranger distributed large sums of money announcing the return of Baldwin.
 In 1225, a hermit living near Mortagne-du-Nord, in the forest between Valenciennes and Tournai, claimed to be Baldwin IX.
 He claimed the restitution by Joan of his rights to the counties of Flanders and Hainaut.

 The supposed Baudouin created knights, sealed acts and behaved like a real count.
 Quickly, he was supported by the nobility of Hainaut, including Jean of Nesle and Robert III of Dreux.
 Then he received the support of the majority of the cities of Flanders and Hainaut, including Lille and Valenciennes.
 King Henry III of England even offered to him the renewal of an alliance against Louis VIII, counting with the support of Dukes Henry I of Brabant and Waleran III of Limburg.
 Joan sent her advisor Arnold of Oudenarde to meet the hermit; however, he returned convinced that he was the true Baldwin IX.
 Other witnesses were more skeptical, but they were accused by the people of being bribed by the Countess.

 Joan was forced to take refuge in Mons, the only city that remained faithful to her.
 Against the promise of 20,000 livres and the pledge of the cities of Douai and Lécluse, Louis VIII agreed to take his army to restore Joan's rights.
-The French King demanded a high price for his support: Joan agreed to reimburse the costs of war, and confirmed the pledge over Douai and Lécluse.